jdar0011/Labrador_ImGui/README.md

 #### Additional Information
 - **DC Coupled Pins**: Replicates the properties set in the application.
-- **AC Coupled Pins**: No DC component meaning the offset set in the application may not have the desired effect.
+- **AC Coupled Pins**: Constant ~1.65 V DC component meaning the Vbase set in the application may not have the desired effect.
+- Note: The traditional definition of an AC Coupled Signal is a signal that has the DC component filtered out.
+This is NOT the case with the Labrador hardware - the signal generator will produce a 1.65 V DC component on 'AC' Pins.
+Use with caution as this may be unexpected for some users.
+- Note: Users that are experienced with electronics may expect the Signal Generator Controls to offer parameters more commonly found on traditional signal generator equipment, such as a DC offset controlling the DC component and an amplitude controlling the maximum extent of a wave measured from this DC component.
+The controls provided are influenced by the capabilities of the Labrador board.
+The board cannot drive negative voltages, therefore the DC component can never be zero for non-zero amplitude waveforms - this would greatly complicate the behaviour of the controls if they were to be mirror traditional signal generators.

 ### Plot Settings